European shares inch higher on Brexit relief; Coronavirus fears cap gains

 However, the likely economic fallout from a virus outbreak in China kept buying constrained, especially given that Chinese stock indexes crashed upon opening after a long holiday.

-Technology .SX8P was the best performer among the European regional subindexes, adding about 0.9%.
+Technology was the best performer among the European regional subindexes, adding about 0.9%.
+(Reporting by Ambar Warrick in Bengaluru; Editing by Bernard Orr)